nicoquant/PricingDerivatives/README.md

 The pricer "Pricing_Numerical_Integration_Fourier_Transform_vectorized" is the same as below but is vectorized but run faster (between 4 and 5 times faster).

 # Trapezoidal_Method.py
-One can find in this script, 2 methods (one simple, one vectorize) to evaluate an integrale using the Trapezoidal Method.
+One can find in this script, 2 methods (one simple, one vectorized) to evaluate an integrale using the Trapezoidal Method.

 # Autoregressive Models.py